 Here are more examples:

 1) Happens while the player is off the ground

 3) Wrist turns the racket counter clock-wise away from the contact angle

 More examples of this phase from different angles.

-1) Usually, the player lands about 1-1.5 ft inside the court on the their opposite to their hitting arm leg (righty will land on the left foot)
+1) Usually, the player lands about 1-1.5 ft inside the court on the their opposite from their hitting arm leg (righty will land on the left foot)

 2) Back leg kicks back